What's on

 Nearby on IrelandMe

-• Bunratty - A 15th-century tower house restored by Lord Gort in the 1950s, a thirty-acre folk park built from real relocated buildings, and Durty Nelly’s pub in the shadow of the castle keep - five minutes from Shannon Airport.
+• Bunratty - A 15th-century tower house, a thirty-acre folk park built from relocated historic buildings, and Durty Nelly’s pub in the shadow of the keep - five minutes from Shannon Airport.

-• Doolin - Three hamlets north of the cliffs with four pubs, the Aran Islands ferry, and sessions running most nights at Gus O’Connor’s, McGann’s and McDermott’s - the north end of the same cliff walk this tour follows.
+• Doolin - Three hamlets north of the cliffs with the Aran Islands ferry pier and sessions at Gus O’Connor’s - the north end of the same coastal walk this tour follows.